jar398/communication/formal.md

 sensitive to the set of verb phrases; if that set changes, then reference relationships can change - an agent that learns a new verb phrase may have to adjust its idea of what a noun phrase refers to.
+(If you learn the population of Philadelphia, you may learn that 'Philadelphia' does not refer to what you thought it did.)
 While I believe this is inevitable, it is interesting that it does not feel like a problem in the wild; I think there must be a reason for this (and I conjecture it's the same as the preceding point, limitations on objects).

 Above we have declarative meanings; to cover communication in generally, need to cover imperative and combined